Michael-A-Kuykendall/crabcamera/ROADMAP.md

 ---

 ### Governance

+CrabCamera is **open source, not open contribution**.

 - **Lead Maintainer:** Michael A. Kuykendall
-- Contributions are welcome via Pull Requests.
+- The code is freely available under MIT license
+- Pull requests are not accepted by default
-- The roadmap is set by the lead maintainer to preserve project vision.
+- All architectural and roadmap decisions are made by the maintainer
-- No features will be added that compromise cross-platform compatibility or the "invisible infrastructure" philosophy.
+- Bug reports via GitHub Issues are welcome

+This model ensures consistent quality, clear project direction, and cross-platform compatibility.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to report issues or discuss potential contributions.